Melville Golding Woodrow

 After leaving his secondary school, Melville was a pupil teacher at St. Peter’s Boys’ School in Parkstone, Dorset.
 By the 1911 census he was employed as an assistant teacher, at Stalbridge Boys’ School, where he worked for 3 ½ years, boarding with Henry Habershon in Stalbridge, Dorset.
 The 1912 and 1913 Electoral Roll describes his accommodation as one furnished room on the first floor.
 Stalbridge is situated in the Blackmore Vale area of North Dorset near the border with Somerset.
 There was a charity school established in Stalbridge in 1708.
 By the late nineteenth century the school was situated on Duck Lane.

 Prior to college entry Melville took courses in Practical Elementary Science, Rural Science and the Science of Common Life, as well as drawing courses in model, freehand and geometrical drawing.
 There are two dates recorded in the College records for when he took the Preliminary Examination for the Certificate in 1909 and then in 1912 he was awarded the certificate.
-This would mean that Melville entered college as a one year certificated student.
 He gained a Class 2 pass on the Archbishops’ Exam for admission.

 There were different routes into the teaching profession.
-This understandably can cause some confusion.
 The records seem to show that Melville was a provisionally certificated teacher on the grounds that his practical skill as a teacher was formally recognised by an Inspector.
 Melville would have been required to complete at least two years in a school as an assistant teacher before this could happen.
 His experience and skill was rewarded by the requirement to complete only one year at a training college rather than the usual two.

 Winchester Training College